securityfirst/tent-content/contents_en/travel/kidnapping/advanced/confinement.md

 *	Try to persuade them to contact your colleagues or the authorities.
 Find reasons why this would benefit them.
 *	Keep to subjects of mutual interest, such as family and children;
 *	Encourage kidnappers to view you as a person.
-*	Do not discuss politics.
+*	Do not discuss politics or religion.

 ## Keep your dignity.